Published August 2019

 An unused portion of your basement would work well.

 Or a portion of your attic.

-Otherwise, this space should be easy to choose as you will want a space without windows.
+Otherwise, your theater space should be easy to choose as you will want a space without windows.
 It doesn’t need to be a large space, but it’s your choice.
 Converting a small space is much easier—and works just as well as a large space.

 Let’s look at some of these options:

 If you chose to partition a portion of your basement off, choose the end with no windows and close it off with large, heavy dark drapes.
 Lighting should not be one of the elements in this refresh as you will want to keep your original lights and just turn them off when you’re ready to start the movie.

 Also a very simple refresh, the above was put together using stadium seats and a large screen tv.
 Use heavy drapes for the patio doors and drapes hung to separate from the rest of the basement.